Bounce Back Loans, Liquidation and Guarantees

 Bounce back loans have now ceased with effect Midnight March 31st,2021.

-The result is companies are now becoming insolvent as cash dries up with no revenue stream to support fixed operational costs.
-Therefore, what are directors to do?
+Companies now become insolvent as cash dries up without a revenue stream to support fixed operational costs.
+So what should directors do?
 Can they dissolve their company with a bounce-back loan still not repaid?

 HBG Advisory is open seven days a week, available to meet online in confidence to answer questions you may have about bounce-back loans.